kerudev/learning/README.md

 ## The workflow

-To work a new branch:
+To work on a new branch:

 ```sh
 git checkout -b <branch>